 If the PowerShell script downloaded from the internet or other sources is not signed by the trusted publisher, it will trigger an error as the PowerShell script is not digitally signed or the running script is disabled on this system error.

-In this article, I will explain to you how to fix the PowerShell script is not digitally signed and can not run on this system.
+In this article, I will explain to you how to fix the PowerShell script is not digitally signed and can not run on this system, script file ps1 is not digitally signed error.

 PowerShell has built-in security features implemented.
 The PowerShell Execution policy is a safety feature that controls the conditions to run scripts and load configuration.